 Applying Eq.
-(18), e.g. using provided R-code, the described analysis can be performed for any combination of parameters of interest, i.e. count rates (R_1, R_2) or their respective contrast (ΔR) , temporal resolution (Δt) , directional contribution (η) , overall reduction of count rate due to the directional shielding (β) and the fraction of bycatch neutrons (ε) .
-However, for illustrative purposes, in the Results section (3.2) we provide some example plots trying to capture the typical ranges of the parameters involved.
-The parameters were η γ_s and β were set to extreme value and combined in two scenarios termed "favourable" and "unfavourable", encompassing the most favourable and most adverse settings, respectively (see Tab.
-2).
-The other parameters are varied continuously along a range.
+(18), e.g. using provided R-code, the described analysis can be performed for any combination of parameters of interest, i.e. count rates (R1, R2) or their respective contrast (ΔR), temporal resolution (Δt), directional contribution (η) and the fraction of bycatch neutrons (ε).
+However, for illustrative purposes, in the Results section (3.4) we provide some example plots trying to capture the typical ranges of the parameters involved.
 This selection was guided by a range of diverse settings found in the literature summarized in Tab.
-3. Detailed explanations are given in the following:
+2.

-Fraction of non-epithermal counts (ε): In the examples, we illustrate the situation for an "favourable" scenario assuming a low fraction of non-epithermal counts (ε = 0.1) and for a "unfavourable" setting (ε = 0.3).
+Fraction of non-epithermal counts ( $\epsilon$ )

+In the examples, we illustrate the situation for an "bestcase" scenario assuming a low fraction of non-epithermal counts ( $\epsilon = 0.1$ ) and for a "worstcase" setting ( $\epsilon = 0.3$ ).